Course Syllabus

 Beyond a Week |

-Work is not accepted beyond a week unless exceptional circumstances are communicated in advance. |
+Work is not accepted more than a week in advance unless exceptional circumstances are communicated in advance. |

 Title IX & Equity